Prologue

 There were small figures moving

-looking for nicer places to bury their comrades.
-She really hoped they weren’t
+and the others were simply looking for nicer places to bury their comrades.
+She

-holding on to them as a food source.
+really hoped they weren’t holding on to them as a food source.

 The group paused as they saw her on